seal331/hidens-website/RUNNING.md

 Then, create `settings_local.py`, and add the following options:

  ```
 PORT = 80 (Default is 80.
-Enable USE_PORT to use it.
 Change it to something else if you want to)

-SOCK = "SET/SOMETHING/HERE" (Enable USE_SOCK to use it.
-Change it to the path of your Unix sock.)

 ENABLE_LOGGING = False (Default is false.
 Logs every connection to the server in the terminal ouput.
 Set this to true if you want this.)